 Fujian Trade Ceramics in Jepara Shipwreck

-From the early A.D 2000s, many celadon and white wares started to surface in the Jakarta antique market.
-The sellers said they were shipwreck items from a wreck located about 34 km offshore from Jepara.
+In the early A.D 2000s, many celadon and white wares started to surface in the Jakarta antique market.
+The sellers said they were salvaged from a wreck located about 34 km offshore from Jepara.
 There is no systematic and scientific salvage operation to survey the site and recover the artifacts.
 According to the article "The Jepara Wreck" written by Mr Atma Djuana and Edmund Edwards Mckinnon, some available reports indicated that the wreck was either broken in two or there was a smaller but contemporary wreck in the same area.
 The area was strangely strewn with large boulders.
 Among the artifacts surfaced in the Jakarta antique market, there was a stone anchor about 2.5 m in length.
 According to the authors, a similar anchor was displayed at the Maritime Museum in Quanzhou.
 Hence, suggesting that the ship may be a Chinese Junk.
-It is also suggested that the Junk sank as early as A.D 1130.
+It was also suggested that the Junk sank as early as A.D 1130.
 The latest copper coins recovered from the wreck that the authors had seen was from Zhonghe (重和), the last year of this reign mark being A.D 1118.
 However, I have seen some later coins of Jian Yian (建炎）purportedly from this wreck.
 The last year of Jian Yian reign is A.D 1130.
 Personally, I believe the wreck could be later than A.D 1130, probably around A.D 1150 to 1200.
 The reason for my dating will be discussed below.